Nine candidates ran for the South Brunswick Board of Education. Three seats hold three-year terms.

 North Brunswick Township Council incumbent Democrats Carlo Socio and Dr. Will Lopez ran for re-election during the Nov.
 2 General Election.

 Socio received 5,684 votes, and Lopez received 5,654 votes in the uncontested election.

 The terms are each for three years.

-For a two-year unexpired term on the North Brunswick Township Council, Democrat Rajesh Mehta received 5,330 votes.
-There were 40 write-in votes.
+For a two-year unexpired term on the North Brunswick Township Council, Democrat incumbent Rajesh Mehta received 5,664 votes.

 The North Brunswick Board of Education race was uncontested.

 There were no petitions filed for the one-year unexpired term filed on the school board.
-There were 89 write-in votes.
+There were 95 write-in votes, as of press time.

 Tallies will continue to be updated as mail-in ballots are counted.